EE/jscs-trailing-comma/README.md

 ```

 ## Supported Node.js versions
 This project aims to support all Node.js LTS versions in the "active" phase (see [LTS README](https://github.com/nodejs/LTS/blob/master/README.md) for more details) as well as the latest stable Node.js.
-Today that means Node.js 0.12, 4 & 5.

 ## License
 Copyright (c) 2014 Laboratorium EE.
 Licensed under the MIT license.